mindyBarrs/sliced_bread/README.md

 If you add any additional services that need to be installed prior to running the application, please update the `Getting Started` section with the necessary commands.

+### Added Libraries

+- React Hook Form: used on the order form
+- UUID: used to generate the confirmation id

 ### Create a landing page that

 - [ ] Tells the visitor what your drink is called